Schmidt: Conor O'Shea has inside line on Ireland

 “I would have had a lot of discussions with Conor about coaching,” he told RTÉ Sport.

-“We trained with Harlequins in the World Cup which was great fun and great preperation.
+“We trained with Harlequins in the World Cup which was great fun and great preparation.

 “I think Conor got a good look at how we train and what we try to do.
 He potentially can use that to his advantage now.”